 Ask me how I know.

-Ikea has these clear-ish plastic ones called Godmorgon that are great for makeup and hair supplies.
+Ikea has these clear-ish plastic in the Godmorgon series that are a great way to store makeup and hair supplies.
 Lots of spots for little things that normally get lost in the chaos.

 That one with the makeup brushes is great because it’s on a slant which means the brushes aren’t getting smooshed on one side.
 So smart.